• Skip to primary navigation

 Can I freeze spicy pork bonbons?

-You can roll the spicy bonbons into balls and freeze them individually before the breading process.
+2. You can also get to the stage of rolling the spicy bonbons into balls and freeze them individually before the breading process.

 Can I serve these bon bons cold?